fac30/PLOG_Danielle/Week_02.md

 > * Testing of our function.

 Testing of our function mostly happened with pair programming, and just seeing if a connection could be established between the server and the openAI.
-Once that was established, testing between the server and the discord bot was disconnected from me, until everything was tested through the server.
+Once that was established, testing between the server and the discord bot was a disconnected concern from me, until everything was tested through the server.

 > * * Writing tests in the workshops: